Muscogee: Rise of the Muscogee Confederacy

 Because of endemic infectious diseases carried unknowingly by the Europeans, but new to the Muscogee, the Spanish expedition resulted in epidemics of smallpox and measles, and a high rate of fatalities among the indigenous peoples.
 These losses were exacerbated by the Indian slave trade that colonists conducted in the Southeast during the 17th and 18th centuries.
 As the survivors and descendants regrouped, the Muscogee Creek Confederacy arose as a loose alliance of Muskogee-speaking peoples.

 The Muscogee lived in autonomous villages in river valleys throughout present-day Tennessee, Georgia, and Alabama, speaking several related Muskogean languages.
 Muskogee was spoken from the Chattahoochee to the Alabama River.
 Koasati (Coushatta) and Alibamu were spoken in the upper Alabama River basin and along parts of the Tennessee River.
 Hitchiti was spoken in several towns along the Chattahoochee River and across much of present-day Georgia.
 The Muscogee were a confederacy of tribes consisting of Yuchi, Koasati, Alabama, Coosa, Tuskegee, Coweta, Cusseta, Chehaw (Chiaha), Hitchiti, Tuckabatchee, Oakfuskee, and many others.

 The basic social unit was the town (idalwa).
 Abihka, Coosa, Tuckabutche, and Coweta are the four "mother towns" of the Muscogee Confederacy.
 Traditionally, the Cusseta and Coweta bands are considered the earliest members of the Muscogee Nation.
 The Lower Towns, along the Chattahoochee River (before 1690 and after 1715), and farther east along the Ocmulgee, Oconee, and Savannah River rivers (between 1690 and 1715), were Coweta, Cusseta (Kasihta), Koloni, Tuskegee, Chiaha, Hitchiti, Oconee, Ocmulgee, Apalachicola, and Sawokli.

 The Upper Towns, located on the Coosa, Tallapoosa and Alabama rivers, were Tuckabatchee, Abhika, Coosa (Kusa; the dominant people of East Tennessee and North Georgia during the Spanish explorations), Itawa (original inhabitants of the Etowah Indian Mounds), Hothliwahi (Ullibahali), Hilibi, Eufaula, Wakokai, Atasi, Alibamu, Coushatta (Koasati; they had absorbed the Kaski/Casqui and the Tali), and Tuskegee ("Napochi" in the de Luna chronicles).

 The most important leader in Muscogee society was the mico or village chief.
 Micos led warriors in battle and represented their villages, but held authority only insofar as they could persuade others to agree with their decisions.
 Micos ruled with the assistance of micalgi or lesser chiefs, and various advisers, including a second-in-charge called the heniha, respected village elders, medicine men, and a tustunnuggee or ranking warrior, the principal military adviser.
-The yahola or medicine man officiated at various rituals, including providing black drink, used in purification ceremonies.
+The heles hayv or medicine maker officiated at various rituals, including providing black drink, used in purification ceremonies.

 The most important social unit was the clan.
 Clans organized hunts, distributed lands, arranged marriages, and punished lawbreakers.
 The authority of the micos was complemented by the clan mothers, mostly women elders.
 The Muscogee had a matrilineal kinship system, with children considered born into their mother's clan, and inheritance was through the maternal line.
 The Wind Clan is the first of the clans.
 The majority of micos have belonged to this clan.